rubin-dp0/delegate-contributions-dp01/README.md

 As an example, we assume here that, working locally on your computer, you prepared a new notebook conforming to the standards.

+Of course your work might have been using the Rubin Science Portal rather than a notebook, and came up with a nice tutorial which might be of use to others.
+Examples are:  a step-by-step Portal demo that uses the DC2 data set, or a TAP service instructional tutorial which uses the DC2 data set.
+Once you have prepared one of those - you can follow the steps abve to contribute it to the same repository.